Search for Child Care Providers

-Rule # 397, DELACARE Rules for Early Care and Education and
+Rule # 397, DELACARE Rules for Early Care and Education and School-Age Centers.

 “A licensee shall ensure that staff interact with preschool-age children at their eye level, and whenever appropriate, sitting on the floor with the children, providing the following opportunities throughout the day:

 A. Offering frequent face to face interactions with children;

 B. Having conversations with children during play, meals and routine care;

 C. Reading to and looking at books with children individually and in groups;